Mishywayu/Newsletter-sign-up-form-with-success-message.github.io/README.md

+Went back to 100 Days of Coding challenge.
+Begun with this frontend mentor challenge.
+Below are instructions on how to go about the challenge.

+# What I have learnt.
+1. How to configure Tailwind CSS on HTML files.
+2. JavaScript - especially the DOMContentLoaded and eventListeners.

+I used HTML, TailWind CSS, and JavaScript, and delpoyed it on GitHub Pages.

+######
+[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Newsletter sign-up form with success message
+## Frontend Mentor - Newsletter sign-up form with success message

 ![Design preview for the Newsletter sign-up form with success message coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**